13 Of The Best Easy Pop Songs To Learn On Piano

 3. Don't Stop Me Now – Queen

 If you're looking for an upbeat and energetic song to play, "Don't Stop Me Now" by Queen is a fantastic choice.
-This iconic song is known for its fast-paced tempo and catchy melody.
+This song is known for its fast-paced tempo and catchy melody.
 While it may require quick fingers, don't let that

 intimidate you.
 Start slow and gradually increase your speed as you become more comfortable.
 Master the inversions and chord progressions to capture the spirit of Queen's music truly.